-Unleashing the Quantum Revolution: Is QBTS Your Next Big Investment? - YaNoticias
+Unleashing the Quantum Revolution: Is QBTS Your Next Big Investment? - YANoticias

 1. What are the primary use cases for quantum computing?

-– Finance: Improving portfolio optimization and risk management through sophisticated data analysis.
+– Finance: Improving portfolio optimisation and risk management through sophisticated data analysis.

 2. How can investors safely navigate the quantum computing market?